HishaamDeVries/pos-system/Readme.md

 # Point of Sale Application Using React, JavaScript and CSS

+# To start both front and back-end at the same time.

+- npm run dev

 # All dependencies for front-end

 - Used Bootstrap 3.4.1 and React-Bootstrap 0.31.5 instead fo Bootstrap 4 and React-Bootstrap 1.0.0.1 cause it interfered with the page styling and because bootstrap 4 does not have glyphicons while bootstrap 3 does